mkusold/toggl-standup-reporter/README.md

 # Remote Standup

 Are you sick of having to hand-draft a daily remote standup email?
-This tool integrates Toggl Time Tracking with Gmail email drafts so you can automate your worries away.
+This tool integrates Toggl Time Tracking and generates an HTML file that can be copied and pasted into your email client so you can automate your worries away.

 ## Setup